Competition for The Reconstruction of the Destroyed Palestinian Villages

 A. Objectives of the Competition

-1. Documenting and preserving the Palestinian landscape and heritage with its village and town structures on the basis of their pre-1948 situation.
+1. Documenting and preserving the Palestinian landscape and heritage with its village and town structures on the basis of their pre-1948 location.

 2. The re-establishment of the physical bond between the original inhabitants, their descendants, their families and the Palestinian homeland.

-3. Revival of these villages as discernible centers for a rich cultural lifestyle in present day context.
+3. Revival of these villages’ heritage as discernible centers for a rich cultural lifestyle in present day context.

-4. Using the pre-1948 data provided, to re-interpret, re-construct and re-develop the modern network necessary for the survival of the new 'urban' village.
+4. Using the pre-1948 data provided, to re-interpret, re-construct and re-develop the modern network necessary for the creation of the new 'urban' village.
 This will entail, albeit with difficulty, connecting to the already built network of roads, water resources and service grids, established by the Israeli occupation.
-Treatment of existing Settler structures is a separate matter..
+Treatment of existing Settler structures is a separate matter, to be left for creative ideas like removal or reuse.

 5. Re-constructing the organic physical environment of the place in a modern context, yet imbued with traditional, historical and local values to produce the special vernacular architecture which characterized the Palestinian physical environment.

-6. An understanding that each of the ten matrix regions in Palestine had, pre-1948, its own character shaped by its agricultural and cultural footprint.
+6. An understanding that each of the ten matrix regions in Palestine had, pre-1948, its own character shaped by its agricultural, ecological and cultural footprint.
 Each region displayed a particular architectural character shaped by that particular typography, location and climate.

 7. The ability to work on the elements of an organic urban-village plan which contains all the social, educational, cultural, agricultural and health institutions necessary for its survival.

-8. The use of symbolism (like monuments, historical landmarks, architectural features) as a reminder of and a physical link to the 1948 traumatic events.
+8. The use of symbolism (like monuments, past and recent historical landmarks, architectural features) as a reminder of and a physical link to the 1948 traumatic events and in particular, the immortalization of Al Nakba.

 9. Affirming in practical plans the inviolability and the feasibility of the Right of Return.